Towards Interactive Global Geolocation Assistant: MG-Geo Dataset

 \subsection{Dialog Part}

-We have developed a sophisticated \textit{Dialog Part} building pipeline to efficiently generate high-quality multi-round QA pairs at scale.

-We begin the dataset construction process by standardizing it into a unified metadata structure, ensuring the generation of multi-turn reasoning QA pairs that are location-agnostic.
-In order for the QAs to enhance GaGA’s reasoning depth and conversational ability by supporting the analysis of images from multiple perspectives and inferring specific locations, we select images from a well-annotated subset of the Google Landmarks dataset, which contains nearly 73K samples.
-The images in this part of the dataset provide highly recognizable geographic representations that enable geographic location reasoning and analysis.
-These images often contain rich information such as architecture, vegetation, cultural elements, and climate.
-Using these images ensures that MLLMs can extract a wealth of geographical and cultural information embedded in the images and generate QAs solely from the images and their corresponding labels.
-Such information is usually crucial for users in real-world applications.
+As shown in Figure~\ref{fig:Data_Statistics}(b), we begin the \textit{Dialog Part} construction process by standardizing a well-annotated subset of the Google Landmark V2 into a unified metadata structure, ensuring the generation of multi-turn reasoning QA pairs that are location-agnostic.
+In order to enhance GaGA’s reasoning depth and conversational ability by supporting the analysis of images from multiple perspectives and inferring specific locations, we select 73K samples from Google Landmark V2 with rich information such as architecture, vegetation, cultural elements, and climate.
+Then, with the assistance of GPT-4V, we generate QA pairs using the Interactive Reasoning CoT method.

-Each image selected from the Google Landmarks dataset $\mathit{G}$ is parsed into a unified metadata format, which includes the street view image, geographic labels (such as city names and coordinates), and carefully crafted task instructions $\mathit{P_G}$.
-All images are standardized to a resolution of 336 × 336 pixels.
-The task instructions guide GPT-4V in performing multi-turn self-questioning based on the image and gradually uncovering and revealing detailed geographic information within the image.